 Spend a fun day exploring Litchfield National Park.
 You will see a landscape that has been formed by water and time with abundant waterfalls, monsoon rainforest, bush walking tracks, swimming holes and amazing magnetic and cathedral termite mounds.

-All about the 16 Day Darwin to Melbourne Tour Package
+16 Day Darwin to Melbourne Tour Package

 What a jam packed adventure tour.
 There are so many highlights on our 16 day Darwin to Melbourne tour.